 - f.
-Photovoltaic and solar thermal installations shall be designed to be in scale with the existing structure's roofline, and shall not damage historical architectural features or materials.
+Photovoltaic and thermal solar installations shall be designed to be in scale with the existing structure's roofline, and shall not damage historical architectural features or materials.
 These roof systems shall be on the same plane as the roof. - g.
-Photovoltaic, solar thermal and satellite dishes (external systems) should be located on ancillary/secondary structures or new additions.
+Photovoltaic, solar thermal and satellite dishes (external systems) should ancillary/secondary be located on structures or new additions.